Quality Assurance

 As test automation relates to my career and experience.
 The use of Selenium WebDriver has been my primary platform for executing RPA vs web applications.
 My preferred method of developing Selenium based tests is to use what is called page maps or models first and then develop the actual test execution steps later.
 By developing the page models, I can more easily update or modify the automation code without requiring the rerecording of test execution steps through an RPA recorder.
 This reduces the brittleness factor of the test suite and increases the reliability of those same tests.
 By simply updating the CSS or XPath locator details in the page model the test steps continue to be viable much longer without requiring recoding of the actual test steps themselves.

-Please click the External Link to my Github account to see my Selenium code example developed in C#.
+Please click the External Link to my GitHub account to see my Selenium code example developed in C#.

 Summary